Engineering Permits

 • Saanich will provide an estimate for this work and payment must be received in full before issuing the permit.

-• Outlining the period in which any infrastructure such as streetlights and traffic poles need to be removed.
-Saanich Public Works stand-by rates will apply beyond the initial hours outlined.
+• Outline the permit in which any infrastructure, such as streetlights and traffic poles, need to be removed

-• Required for each move as well as providing any required traffic control and flag persons.
-Lane closures must be completed in accordance with the Ministry of Transportation and Infrastructure (MoTI) Manual for Work on Roadways.
+• Lane closures must be completed in accordance with the Ministry of Transportation and Infrastructure (MoTI) manual for work on roadways.

 back to top